 Reasons to Buy the SportRack Groomer Deluxe

-The Apex SKI-4 Ski Rack is one of the stalwarts of ski rack design, highlighting all the features you need in a classic ski rack, while providing exclusive affordability.
-It’s soft rubber grips serve to hold your skis in place while it’s locking mechanism keeps them safe on the trip to the slopes.
+The Apex SKI-4 Ski Rack is one of the stalwarts of ski rack design, highlighting all the features you need in a classic ski rack while providing exclusive affordability.
+Its soft rubber grips keep your skis in place, while its locking mechanism keeps them safe on the slopes.
 This rack is quintessentially simple yet effective.

-Made from heavy-duty plastic and aluminum, the Apex is designed in style and weight, to reduce drag.
+Made from heavy-duty plastic and aluminum, the Apex is designed in style and weight to reduce drag.
 It features the standard oversized unlock button for use with gloved fingers.
 This rack mounts to square bars 5.5 x 1 inch (W x H) or round crossbars 1.5 inches in diameter.
-It fits four pairs of skis and two snowboards, or a mix of both.
+It fits four pairs of skis, two snowboards, or a mix of both.

-We’ve found that the plastic body of this rack may be damaged if screws are over tightened, as well as that it may open during transport if clamped down but not locked.
+We’ve found that the plastic body of this rack may be damaged if screws are over-tightened and that it may open during transport if clamped down but not locked.
 However, it is expressly indicated that it should be locked during use.

 The Apex SKI-4 is a great choice for those looking for a good value-for-money rack that does everything you need while keeping your gear safe on the trip to the slopes.
 Its body may not last as long as other racks, but with conscientious maintenance and storage of the rack when not in use, it can easily provide as much bang for your buck as any other.